Priority Funding Areas

 The Board of Trustees has established 8 Priority Funding areas.
 Although projects from all of our program areas are funded, these priority areas receive special attention.
 Staff will designate P8 status to applications upon review.

-- HEALTHY MOTHERS, HEALTHY CHILDREN: We believe that all children deserve a healthy start in life.
-By supporting programs that focus on women’s health needs, pre & post-natal care, the early health of children, domestic violence and child abuse or neglect, we may have a positive impact on the overall health of children throughout the course of their lives.
+Pre/Post-Natal Care: We believe that all children deserve a healthy start in life.
+By supporting programs that focus on women's health, pre & post-natal care, and the general health needs of children, we may have a positive impact on their overall health and well-being throughout the course of their lives.

 We recognize our dependence on healthy natural systems and our responsibility to protect and restore them.
 We support those who restore, preserve and protect our natural systems so that we can leave them healthier for future generations.

-Our rivers are the life blood of our lands and the home of the salmon and skaqual (lamprey).
-It is our responsibility to help our rivers heal and restore the fish that have always fed the people.
-We support projects that protect and restore our rivers and the ecosystems that they support.
+RIVER HEALTH Our rivers are the life blood of our lands and the home of the salmon and lamprey.
+It is our responsibility to help our rivers heal and restore the fish that sustain us.
+We value projects that protect and restore our rivers and the ecosystems they support including; water quality, river habitat conservation and restoration, fish restoration and reducing toxic pollution.
+Other valued projects are proactive in their approach to reducing solid waste in landfills that adversely affect the health of our rivers.

 The damaging effects of pollution are not distributed evenly throughout our communities.
 The poor and persons of color are more likely to live in polluted neighborhoods and bear the harmful impacts of environmental degradation.
 Often the people most adversely impacted are those who in general are not well empowered to change their circumstances or the policies that allow the environmental and health damage.
 Valued programs include projects that promote the fair treatment and meaningful involvement of all people with respect to development, implementation and enforcement of environmental laws, regulations and policies.